3-D Man

-3-D Man is the name of two fictional superheroes appearing in American comic books published by Marvel Comics.
-The first incarnation of 3-D Man, a composite of two brothers, Charles and Hal Chandler, first appeared in Marvel Premiere #35 (April 1977).
-The second incarnation, Delroy Garrett, debuted in Avengers vol. 3 #8 (September 1998).
+3-D Man is the name of two superheroes appearing in American comic books published by Marvel Comics.

+The first incarnation, a composite of two brothers, Charles Chandler and Hal Chandler, first appeared in Marvel Premiere #35 (April 1977).
+The second incarnation, Delroy Garrett, took on the name in Avengers: The Initiative #14, having debuted as Triathlon a decade before in Avengers (vol. 3) #8 (September 1998).